 Pupils are taught in mixed ability groups in Years 7-9.
 In Years 7 and 9, pupils have two 50 minute lessons a week.
 In year 8 pupils have three 50 minute lessons a week.

 At Key Stage 3, pupils are taught a curriculum based on the Religious Education Curriculum Directory from the Bishop’s Conference for England and Wales.
-However, we do not follow a specific course and all of the lessons have been created by the department to maximise pupil engagement.

 In Year 7, pupils study six units, each taking a term to cover.
 These are: